tuanht/north-american-transborder-freight/readme.md

 # Shipstr Ruby Coding Challenge

-We provide the following challenge to better assess your development skills and gauge your interest in the shipping industry.
+We provide the following challenge to better assess your creatavity and development skills and gauge your interest in what we are trying to build.

 <b>Instructions</b>
 <ul>